oSoc19/best/pelias/README.md

 pelias elastic create # create an instance of elastic search pelias download all   # download all the datasets
 ```
+The `pelias compose pull` and `pelias download all` commands can easily take up half an hour.
+It depends on your network speed.

 At the time of writing, the dataset of bosa was not available through http://openaddresses.io and thus did not get downloaded with the `pelias download all` command.
 A workaround is needed:
 Download following files on your server, the most recent versions are listed on http://results.openaddresses.io/?runs=all#runs (click on `zip`):
 ```